lkirch/ml-zoomcamp/ml-zoomcamp-final/README.md

 - [ ] Remove backgrounds from images
 - [ ] Try tuning other hyperparameters for the models, perhaps try keras_tuner.
 There are so many possibilites we could have tried if we had more time.
 - [ ] Try experimenting with the layers, filters, strides, and padding more
-- [ ] Debug why the shape issue when evaluating the transfer models on test data.
-Most internet examples show it working on train and validation, but not on test.
 - [ ] Try using the video images
 - [ ] Work with satellite images and geo-location information for fire detection